NICMx/Jool/doc/usr/index.markdown

 Jool is still <a href="https://github.com/NICMx/NAT64/issues/41" target="_blank">one feature away</a> from being 100% RFC 6146 compliant.
 That doesn't stop the IPv6-IPv4 translation mechanism from being functional, however.

-Out last release is version <a href="https://github.com/NICMx/NAT64/milestones/3.2.0" target="_blank">3.2.0</a>.
-Now cooking 3.3.0...
+Our last release is version <a href="https://github.com/NICMx/NAT64/milestones/3.2.0" target="_blank">3.2.0</a>.

 -------------------

 ## News

-### 2014-07-06
+### 2014-09-01

-Version 3.2.0 released.

-<a href="https://github.com/NICMx/NAT64/issues/58" target="_blank">Simultaneous Open of TCP Connections</a> is now correctly implemented.
-The translation pipeline should now be completely quirkless.

-The userspace application has three new features:
+It took it a really long time to overcome testing, but version 3.2.0 is finally released.

+We changed the minor version number this time, because the userspace application has a slightly different interface; the single-value configuration parameters have been joined: [`--general`](usr-flags-general.html) replaced `--filtering`, `--translate` and `--fragmentation`.
+The application also has three new features:

 1. The <a href="https://github.com/NICMx/NAT64/pull/97" target="_blank">ability to flush the pools</a>.
 2. The addition of [`--quick`](usr-flags-quick.html).
 3. The addition of `--svg`, in [BIB](usr-flags-bib.html#csv) and [session](usr-flags-session.html#csv).

-On the other hand, the single-value configuration parameters have been joined: [`--general`](usr-flags-general.html) replaced `--filtering` and `--translate`, and `--fragmentation` has been dropped (since you now configure the kernel's defragmenter, not Jool's).
+The second main novelty is the finally correct implementation of <a href="https://github.com/NICMx/NAT64/issues/58" target="_blank">Simultaneous Open of TCP Connections</a>.
+The translation pipeline should now be completely quirkless.

 A <a href="https://github.com/NICMx/NAT64/issues/103" target="_blank">little confusion</a> also revealed that the path to libnl <a href="https://github.com/NICMx/NAT64/commit/6455ffd898bae996ce3cab37b2fb6a3459ae096b" target="_blank">used to be hardcoded in the configuration script</a>.
 If you used to have trouble compiling the userspace application, you might want to try again using the new version.

-The more unnoticeable stuff includes a major <a href="https://github.com/NICMx/NAT64/issues/104" target="_blank">refactor to the fragmentation code</a>, a <a href="https://github.com/NICMx/NAT64/issues/100" target="_blank">complement to the old issue #65</a>, and a <a href="https://github.com/NICMx/NAT64/issues/56" target="_blank">healthier code-to-comment ratio</a> :).

-These are the changes to the documentation: <a href="https://github.com/NICMx/NAT64/commit/752ed2584534e6bf6bd481d7f4d4ababb6424efe" target="_blank">link</a>.
+The more unnoticeable stuff includes a <a href="https://github.com/NICMx/NAT64/issues/100" target="_blank">complement to the old issue #65</a> and a <a href="https://github.com/NICMx/NAT64/issues/56" target="_blank">healthier code-to-comment ratio</a> :).
+The user documentation, on the other hand, received a significant refactor, so looking at the <a href="https://github.com/NICMx/NAT64/commit/752ed2584534e6bf6bd481d7f4d4ababb6424efe" target="_blank">diff</a> might not be overly productive this time.

+One thing we did not complete was the <a href="https://github.com/NICMx/NAT64/issues/104" target="_blank">fragmentation refactor</a>.
+This is in fact the reason why this milestone dragged.
+We appear to really need to reconcile the kernel's defragmenter and the RFC in order to implement filtering policies however, so it's still considered an active issue.

+We also released 3.1.6, which is small fixes from 3.1.5, in case somebody has a reason to continue using the 3.1.x series.

 ### 2014-06-26